 - USFS and BLM lands from the existing NRA (north of Sapinero Basin) to the southern edge of the West Elk Wilderness Area would be transferred to the National Park Service, including the Soap Creek Campground that is currently managed by the USFS.
 The management of the area by one agency rather than by three would provide long-term, moderate benefits to visitors, because the area would be managed under the guidelines of only one agency, and that agency would be the sole presence or contact for visitors.
 Furthermore, management by one agency rather than by three would provide for overall operational efficiencies. - Because of the NPS existing presence along the Soap Creek Arm and Soap Creek Road, the National Park Service would be able to easily manage this area, including the road, the Soap Creek campground, and area resources, with only long-term, negligible to minor impacts to NRA operations.
-Existing concession operations and permits in the area (campground maintenance and outfitters) would need to be transferred to the National Park Service or terminated.
-If terminated, it would result in some adverse impacts to existing concessionaires. - Haystack Cave, an archeological site now managed by BLM, but adjacent to NPS facilities and headquarters at Elk Creek, would receive a heightened level of protection and scientific activity,
+The existing campground concession permit would be transferred to the National Park Service, or terminated.
+If terminated, it would result in some adverse impacts to existing concessioners.
+USFS would need to amend the existing outfitter permit, and NPS would

-- because NPS rangers and resources staff work in the vicinity more frequently than BLM personnel. - o Some USFS land now being managed within the NRA would be excluded from the NRA.
+- need to issue a Commercial Use Authorization to the same outfitter, reflecting changes brought about by transfer of agency lands. - o Haystack Cave, an archeological site now managed by BLM, but adjacent to NPS facilities and headquarters at Elk Creek, would receive a heightened level of protection and scientific activity, because NPS rangers and resources staff work in the vicinity more frequently than BLM personnel. - o Some USFS land now being managed within the NRA would be excluded from the NRA.
 These consist of two parcels (shown as Tract 8 and Tract 9 on the Alternative 2 map) that sit west of the Soap Creek Road.
 By letting USFS administer these parcels, the road in this vicinity would become the proposed boundary between NPS and USFS, which would provide some efficiency for both agencies in administering the land. - BLM lands in the eastern portion of this land unit would remain in their current, undeveloped condition and would continue to be managed for critical winter range and other wildlife habitat values. - Under Alternative 2, the National Park Service would receive authorization to facilitate land exchanges with CDOW that would improve operations and management efficiencies for both organizations.
 All such transfers would be subject to CDOW approval.
 These lands would continue to be managed for critical winter range and other wildlife habitat values.
 CDOW would benefit by consolidating lands in the Centennial State Wildlife Area and/or Sapinero State Wildlife Area.
 NPS would benefit by including what are now CDOW isolated parcels within the proposed NRA boundary.
 This includes land in Dry Creek, East Elk Creek, and Beaver Creek.
 Currently, NPS facilities exist under agreement on the Dry Creek CDOW parcel, and East Elk Creek facilities are accessed via a road that crosses CDOW land.
 Simplification of the northern NRA boundary in this land unit for easy recognition by agency personnel and the public would also contribute to this beneficial impact.